BlinkID/blinkid-android/README.md

 - `ScanCard` is designed for scanning ID documents, passports and driver licenses (both UK and US)
 - `Pdf417ScanActivity` is designed for scanning barcodes
-- `BlinkOCRActivity` is specifically designed for segment scanning.
-Unlike other activities, `BlinkOCRActivity` does not extend `BaseScanActivity`, so it requires a bit different initialization parameters.
-Please see _BlinkIDDemo_ app for example and read [section about customizing `BlinkOCRActivity`](#segmentScanActivityCustomization).
+- `SegmentScanActivity` is specifically designed for segment scanning.
+Unlike other activities, `SegmentScanActivity` does not extend `BaseScanActivity`, so it requires a bit different initialization parameters.
+Please see _BlinkIDDemo_ app for example and read [section about customizing `SegmentScanActivity`](#segmentScanActivityCustomization).
+- `RandomScanActivity` is similar to _SegmentScanActivity_ but it does not force the user to scan text segments in the predefined order.

 You can also create your own scanning UI - you just need to embed `RecognizerView` into your activity and pass activity's lifecycle events to it and it will control the camera and recognition process.
 For more information, see [Embedding `RecognizerView` into custom scan activity](#recognizerView).